-Go ahead and buy the hamburger, make it into patties, and freeze them, with a piece of waxed paper between each patty.
-Frozen hamburger patties are easier and handier to grill, and the meat isn’t as likely to fall through the grate and be wasted.
+TIP: To make grilling hamburgers easier, press fresh ground meat into patties and freeze them with a piece of waxed paper between each.
+Frozen hamburger patties are handier to grill, and the meat isn’t as likely to fall through the grate and be wasted.
 Frozen hot dogs do better on a grill, too.
-(Put your pile of separated-by-waxed-paper patties in a freezer bag.
-Just a little push with a spatula will separate them easily!)
+Frozen meat should take 50% more time to cook than fresh.